Legrandgroup/libdbmanager/README.md

 ### Linux

-This library uses autotools to compile (see Compilation and installation) and will result in a libdbmanager.so shared object.
-It is currently only tested under a Linux environment  but porting to any Posix-like machine should be easy, and making it work under Windows is probably feasible, as long as the libraries we depend are found on Windows).
+This library uses autotools to compile and will result in a `libdbmanager.so` shared object.
+It is currently only tested under a Linux environment  but porting to any Posix-like machine should be easy.

 This library make an extensive use of C++11 extensions, so a pure C++99 compiler will fail to compile (although this is achievable using libboost).
 The configure script will check for this compiler compatibility.